German Sadulaev

-German Umaralievich Sadulaev (Russian: Герман Умаралиевич Садулаев, born 2 February 1973) is a Chechen writer.
+German Umaralievich Sadulaev (Russian: Герман Умаралиевич Садулаев, born 2 February 1973) is a Russian writer of Chechen origin.

 Biography

 German Sadulaev was born in 1973, in the town of Shali, in the Chechen-Ingush ASSR, to a Chechen father and Terek Cossack mother.
 His father's mother was also a Russian.
-Because his grandmother was a Russian, she and the children were not deported as part of Aardakh but the father, a Chechen, was, thus separating his father's nuclear family, until they were reunited when the Chechens were allowed to return from their exile in Central Asia.
+Because his grandmother was an ethnic Russian, she and the children were not deported as part of Aardakh in 1944, but the father, a Chechen, was, thus separating his father's nuclear family, until they were reunited when the Chechens were allowed to return from their exile in Central Asia.
 During his childhood, the Sadulaev family had views that were at times considered pro-Russian by other Chechens.
-Sadulaev himself speaks both fluent Chechen and fluent Russian, and identifies as an ethnic Chechen; according to traditional Chechen culture one is considered a member of the ethnic group as well as the specific teip by patrilineal descent.
+Sadulaev identifies himself as an ethnic Chechen; according to traditional Chechen culture one is considered a member of the ethnic group as well as the specific teip by patrilineal descent.
 He was born into the teip of Ersenoy.

 In 1989, aged sixteen, he left Chechnya to study law at Leningrad State University.
 Today he lives and works as a lawyer in St Petersburg.